bids-standard/bids-specification/src/atlas.md

 ### Representing an atlas as a dataset

 The first option refers to atlases that were not altered, e.g. via spatial transformations and/or resampling or applied to data and thus their initial inclusion/utilization in a given dataset.
-If there is only this form of atlases (i.e., the tool used), they are always shared at the root folder and everything else is under derivatives.
+If there is only this form of atlases (i.e., the tool used), they are always shared at the root directory and everything else is under derivatives.
 This allows validating any

 ```Text
 <dataset>/atlas/